nttrungit90/carpark/README.md

 - Fill car_park table with data from file /resourse/HDBCarparkInformation.csv by using API **_POST /api/carparks/upload-csv-file_** above (just need to run 1 time)
 - Wait 1 minutes for CarParkAvailabilityUpdater to pull for carpark availability from _**API Endpoint: https://api.data.gov.sg/v1/transport/carpark-availability**_
 - Test the application: http://localhost:8090/api/carparks/nearest?longitude=103.85412&latitude=1.30106&page=1&per_page=10

 # Issue faced during development
 - When importing HDBCarparkInformation.csv, I initially called an external API to convert geocodes from 3414 (SVY21) to 4326 (WGS84).
 However, since the API required an access token, I registered for an account and obtained one.
 Unfortunately, this API is both slow and limited to 250 calls per period, significantly extending the import process (approximately 10 minutes).
 Fortunately, I discovered the locationtech.proj4j library, which allows direct import and use, reducing the import time to a few seconds.
 - The original scheduler job designed to update carpark availability in the database one by one was time-consuming.
 To address this issue, I implemented a batch update approach, which significantly reduced the running time.
+- Issue of app startup order....haversin using code or using mysql buildin...tbc